Wehrmacht Long Service Award: Ribbons

 The medal used the cornflower blue ribbon of the pre-1918 Prussian long service medals.
 The recipient's arm of service was indicated by an emblem on the ribbon: a spread eagle and swastika for the army and Kriegsmarine, and a flying eagle and swastika for the Luftwaffe, the emblem corresponding in color with the metal of the award.

 Other long service awards

-The SS maintained their own Long Service Award given in grades of four years, eight years, 12 years, and 25 years.
-The Nazi Party and German Police had a similar service award.
-The Nazi Party Long Service Award was given in grades of ten, 15, and 25 years.
-The Police Long Service Award was given in grades of eight, 18, 25, and 40 years (though the last class was never awarded).
+The SS maintained their own Long Service Award given in grades of four years, eight years, twelve years, and twenty-five years.
+The Nazi Party and German Police had similar service awards.
+The Nazi Party Long Service Award was given in grades of ten, fifteen, and twenty-five years.
+The Police Long Service Award was given in grades of eight, eighteen, twenty-five, and forty years (though the last class was never awarded).

+In the early 1960s, the West German Bundeswehr considered creating a new long service award in line with previous Imperial and Wehrmacht models.
+However, it never made it past the prototype phase.
+In 1980, the Badge of Honour of the Bundeswehr was established, which, along with meritorious achievement, also recognizes long service in various grades.